efekahraman/efekahraman.github.io/_posts/2019-01-06-session-windows-in-akka-streams.md

 ---

 <div class="message">
-  Below is a sample _session windows_ extension for the Akka Streams with some theoretical background information.
+  Below is a sample session window extension for the Akka Streams with some theoretical background information.
 </div>

 ### TL;DR